What Is Escrow? Plain-English Answers to Your Questions

 2. After the purchase of a home is complete, an escrow account may be used to hold a homeowner’s funds for tax and insurance purposes.

-Once you’ve put an offer in on a home, likely you’ll give the seller what’s called an earnest money deposit.
-This is a good faith deposit that the seller would get to keep if you back out of the deal or violate your contract.
+Once you’ve put an offer in on a home, you’ll likely give the seller what’s called an earnest money deposit.
+This is a good faith deposit that the seller will get to keep if you back out of the deal or violate your contract.
 The amount of earnest money depends on the home’s final purchase price.
 Typically, it’s 1-2% of the home’s final purchase price.

 When your property taxes and insurance payments are due, your lender will use this account to pay these bills on your behalf.
 This ensures that you won’t ever pay these bills late.
 In order to set up this account, you’ll have to prepay some of your escrow at closing.
 For example, if your homeowners policy costs $1,000 in a year, you might need to provide that amount at closing so that your account has sufficient funds to pay for your first year’s coverage.

-The Pros and Cons of an Escrow Account
+What Are the Pros and Cons of an Escrow Account?

 There are several benefits of an escrow account.
 It helps protect both the buyer and the seller during the real estate transaction.
 It will also help protect you as a homeowner, ensuring you have the money necessary to pay for property taxes and homeowners insurance.